-Utilizing the HRGM developed across large portions of Laredo's acreage position, hydraulic fracture and proppant transport models have been utilized to explicitly describe fracture networks.
+HRGM's provide the foundation for hydraulic fracture modeling, where hydraulic fracture and proppant transport models have been utilized to explicitly describe fracture networks.
 These fracture networks have then been used in conjunction with reservoir simulators to match specific packages of wells with unique landing points and completion designs.
-These models are then used to assess possible differences in fracture geometry and well productivity due to a multitude of variables, which include but are not limited to, the landing point, well path, proppant loading, fluid loading, proppant concentration, pump rate and perforation design.
+These models are then used to assess possible differences in fracture geometry and well productivity due to a multitude of variables, which include, but are not limited to, the landing point, well path, proppant loading, fluid loading, proppant concentration, pump rate and perforation design.
 Additionally, these models can be used for simulation of multi-well packages to assess potential interactions during the completion operation and total recovery factor of the resource in place.

-Expanded regional sequence stratigraphic correlations within Laredo's previous scheme facilitates an enhanced framework for co-development of multiple landing points within individual formations.
-This ability provides the potential for increasing premium inventory within the Upper and Middle Wolfcamp formations.
-Microseismic analysis advanced our knowledge across various well spacing combinations and individual completion design field trials, improving our understanding of fracture geometry, cluster efficiency and proppant distribution associated with both well spacing and individual completion design.
-We consider our database a fundamental technical advantage, enabling the above-described workflows to yield critical insights into improved development decision making.
+Microseismic analysis continues to advance knowledge across various well spacing combinations and individual completion design field trials, improving our understanding of fracture geometry, cluster efficiency and proppant distribution associated with both well spacing and individual completion design.
+We consider our database and workflows advantageous in yielding important insights into subsurface behavior and consequently improved development decision making.